AnnieRho7/aligned/README.md

    - Press Enter.
 Your local clone will be created.

    ## Credits
+   I got my code from following along witht he love running project, Chat GPT, W3Schools, codingnapal and google to help me achieve my finished look.
+   I used pexels for my final images but also checked out unsplashed and pixabay.
+   I got inspiration from pinterest and code nepal and love running project.
+   I used chat GPT and my own knowledge to create the content for my website.

     In this section credit any code, images, text or design that is not custom

    ## Acknowledgments